 Greenhills Neighbourhood House offers food to the community through our Greenroom food relief room.
-We partner with Second Bite and Aldi Lower Plenty to give a second life to good produce and products that would otherwise be thrown away.
+We partner with Second Bite, Aldi Lower Plenty, Foodbank and MC Carenet to give a second life to good produce and products that would otherwise be thrown away.

 A very popular part of our sustainability program is our swaps at the house.
 Bring what you can and walk away with new items.

 Each term we have multiple swaps: plants, books, puzzles, seedlings, eco swaps and even clothes.
 Advertised widely - please keep an eye out for dates

 Donate excess items to our Greenroom

 We encourage our community to bring food and resources to the Greenroom that could be useful to others in the community.
 Have too many cans of tomatoes?
 Don't know what to do with the 5 unopened shampoo bottles?